-During the third quarter of 2010 the Company launched a freight trading operation to capitalize on value creation strategies in spot trading, contracts of affreightment, time charter-in and -out and derivative instruments.
-These trading capabilities (the "Trading operation") will extend the Company's global presence, which includes a new office in Singapore.
+The Company launched a freight trading operation to capitalize on value creation strategies in spot trading, contracts of affreightment, time charter-in and -out and derivative instruments.
+These trading capabilities extend the Company's global presence, which includes an office in Singapore.